hector-gomez/npm-test-project/README.md

 added 1 package in 1.051s
 ```

-Result: one package was addeed.
+Result: one package was added.
 Neat, which one?
 Well, it _did_ add Package B, but since it still
 considers Package A invalid it marks B as extraneous:

 ```